urbit/urbit.org-reloaded/content/breach.md

 ## What can I expect?

+If you are using a self-hosted ship, you need to affirmatively perform the breach using the instructions below.
 If you are using hosting, your ship will process the breach automatically.
-If you are using a self-hosted ship, you need to affirmatively perform the breach using the instructions below.

 In either case, the breach will render your ship unavailable for roughly one hour.

 ## Do I need to do anything with Bridge/Ethereum?

 There are no Ethereum transactions necessary for this breach.

-## I’m hosted by Tlon, or someone else—what do I need to do?

-Users hosted by Tlon will not need to take any action.
-We’re handling everything on our end.
-If you’re hosted by another provider, you should contact that provider for instructions.

 ## I’m self-hosted—what do I need to do?